FlyinC4T/AO-Fishing-Tool/README.md

 - Saves progress and settings (`.../config.json`)
 - Panic button -- CTRL+P to turn it OFF
 - Light-weight image recognition
+- Keep track of loot (⚠️*inaccurate*)
 ### Other Features
-- **v1.2** - "Next Lure Rotation" status -- Next Lure in *X*s
+- **v1.2** - Live Lure rotation timer
 - **TODO** - "Time Enabled" status
 ###
 - **LATER** - A User-friendly GUI -- Organized, Tooltips, etc.
 - **MAYBE NOT** - Automate Fleet repairs -- requires kernel, I don't wanna do that...

 ## Developer Notes
-- The large file is due to embedded libraries in the build.
-- The program has embedded images of the fishing prompt and various in-game notifications
-- The image recognition API is based on OpenCvSharp4, it only captures Roblox (when focused), a small aspect ratio of its window, to detect fishing prompts.
+- The image recognition API is based on OpenCvSharp4, it only captures Roblox (when focused), a small aspect ratio of its window, to detect fishing prompts and in-game notifications.

 ## Requirements
 *These do not apply to standalone builds.*